ng-Classic/ng-classic/aio/content/guide/user-input.md

 <header>This won't work at all unless you bind to an event.</header>

-Angular Classicupdates the bindings and screen only if the app does something in response to asynchronous events, such as keystrokes.
+Angular Classic updates the bindings and screen only if the app does something in response to asynchronous events, such as keystrokes.
 This example code binds the `keyup` event to the number 0, the shortest template statement possible.
-While the statement does nothing useful, it satisfies Angular's condition so that Angular Classicupdates the screen.
+While the statement does nothing useful, it satisfies Angular's condition so that Angular Classic updates the screen.

 </div>